moodlehq/moodle-plugin-ci/README.md

 ## Step 2

 Copy the [.travis.dist.yml](.travis.dist.yml) file into the root of your plugin and rename it to `.travis.yml`.
+Now might be a good time to review the `.travis.yml` contents and remove anything that is not needed.
+See below for an explanation about the contents of this file.
 Once you have added the `.travis.yml` file, commit and push up to GitHub, to trigger a Travis CI build.
+Check the
-Check the [build status](https://travis-ci.org/repositories) page to see if your build passes or fails.
+[build status](https://travis-ci.org/repositories) page to see if your build passes or fails.

 ## Step 3